stanford-crfm/levanter/docs/Announcement-Post.md

 and specifying which axes of your model should be sharded.
 (For a transformer, this would typically be the Head and MLP axes.)

-In our experiments, we have found that, for models of the sizes that we can reasonably train with our resources, FSDP is more than enough to get good scaling, especially on TPU.
-In practice, with FSDP, we haven't found tensor parallelism to be useful for training transformers to at least 20B parameters.
+Through our experiments, we have found that FSDP provides sufficient scaling for the model sizes we can feasibly train using our available resources, particularly on TPU.
+In practical applications, using FSDP, we observed that tensor parallelism offered limited utility in training transformers with up to 20 billion parameters.
 (Tensor parallelism is useful for inference, but Levanter's focus is on training.)

-For more details, please see the [Architectural Overview](XXX) in the Levanter documentation.
+For (much) more detail, please see the [Architectural Overview](XXX) in the Levanter documentation.

 #### Bitwise Reproducibility